Social media has made it worse.

 - (2) for marketing my band/music and connecting with loved ones and friends (hey we can be friends, too).

 But I know some people who do that.
 And I can attest how they’ve somehow lost their grind to seriously pursue their dreams.
 They kind of enjoy the praise they get from their so-called online friends.
 Weird.

 Nothing’s evil with that.
 If you’re not into something great, then fine.
 Go devour that ego-boosting compliments from your fake friends.

 And if that doesn’t waste your time and energy, then go flood your social media accounts.
 Good luck.

 But if you’re aiming for something phenomenal — a masterpiece art, a useful invention or product, a profitable business, a movement that will better the world — and you don’t want to waste time and energy, then please, stop broadcasting your silly teeny-weeny achievements.

 Remind yourself why you’re doing what you’re doing.

 Channel your time and energy into learning and improving.

 Because you are not there yet.

 Sure, our minor achievements may fuel us to keep grinding.
-But I do believe that there’s no need to brag about them.
+But there’s no need to brag about them.